myevertime/CourseProject/README.md

 - WikiData for creating a knowledge graph that describes real-world entities and captures the relationships between them.
 -- https://query.wikidata.org/

 The reason why our team chose a recommendation system is that as the lecture says, future intelligent information systems are expected to be highly personalized and alleviate users’ effort to perform a task.
 The recommendation system is the way the information system desires to be.
-In addition, this project is important in that we are trying to utilize the WikiData Knowledge Graph algorithm, which is a state-of-the-art recommendation algorithm.
+In addition, this project would be influential in that we are trying to utilize the WikiData Knowledge Graph algorithm, which is a state-of-the-art recommendation algorithm.

 #### Data
 Data files are available in https://drive.google.com/drive/folders/1NUS5DCtIsa8MZn0Hd-yRoCGbEbWlKWaT?usp=sharing.